Sage-Bionetworks/ChallengeWorkflowTemplates/README.md

 ## Introduction

 These are the collection of challenge CWL tools are used in challenge infrastructure workflows that can be linked with the [Synapse Workflow Orchestrator](https://github.com/Sage-Bionetworks/SynapseWorkflowOrchestrator).
+The workflows in this repository also leverage CWL tools in [cwl-tools-synapseclient](https://github.com/Sage-Bionetworks-Workflows/cwl-tool-synapseclient).
 These are three different challenge workflows:

 1. **Data to Model**: Participants submit prediction files and these files are validated and scored.
 Please see [data-to-model-challenge-workflow](https://github.com/Sage-Bionetworks-Challenges/data-to-model-challenge-workflow) to see how to use the CWL tool in the `cwl` folder.
 1. **Model to Data**: Participants submit a docker container with their model, which then runs against internal data and a prediction file is generate.
 This prediction file is then validated and scored.
 Please see [model-to-data-challenge-workflow](https://github.com/Sage-Bionetworks-Challenges/model-to-data-challenge-workflow) to see how to use the CWL tool in the `cwl` folder.